Connect with us

 The government now seems to be positioning Konza as a tourist attraction site, even as it hopes to attract technology investors.

 “We are looking at putting up an iconic building at Konza that will be a must-see attraction and pull people to visit.
-We have also received enquiries of putting up a golf resort and a stadium,” says KoTDA chairman Reuben Mutiso.
+We have also received enquiries about putting up a golf resort and a stadium,” says KoTDA chairman Reuben Mutiso.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.